 Students sometimes want to discuss their grade via e-mail.
 E-mail is neither secure nor private.
-If an individual student requests his/her grade, I cannot reveal to that student his/her grade through e-mail without a legal signature from that student on a permission form (see Student Disclosure form in "Course Documents" folder; complete and return to me ASAP).
-The course software does provide a way for you to check your grade on-line.
-I am cautious in discussing it in detail via email.
-I can say some things.
-When I feel it is too much, I will call you.
-So ask what you need to ask.
-Just do not be surprised by a phone call.
-Likewise, if I have not responded back through email within a day or so, then you should give me a call to discuss the matter.
+If an individual student requests their grade, I cannot reveal to that student their grade through e-mail without a legal signature from that student on a Student Disclosure Form (Day 1 folder).
+The course software does provide a way for you to check your grade on-line, so please review your grades frequently.
+If information is better shared in a conversation, we can schedule a Zoom meeting.